bbwwgg/PRG1002_Dating_app/README.md

 The diagram below explains how Agile methodology will be applied in this Dating Application project:

 <Add a diagram here>
+Planning (tools, packages required, ERD, UI design ) -> Set up file strucure -> Build CRUD API, middlewares, authentication, authorisation for: log in, set up profile, connect to other uses, messaging-> Build front end (user interface) -> test -> release -> feedback -> issues solved -> plan for game feature -> implement mini game API into messaging chat

 For example:
 - When development of main features of the app is completed and tested, app will be deployed and released to the market.
-These main features include: user setting up profile and their interests, displaying other users of interests, users connecting to each other and messaging.
+These main features include: user setting up profile, users connecting to each other and messaging.
 After releasing, user feedbacks will be collected based on rating and reviews on app store, and app will be upgraded or debugged based on those reviews.
 New feature such as game playing in the chat window will be developed with consideration of those feedbacks as well.

 ## 2.2.
 Task management